Super raises $50M to cover home repairs and maintenance via a subscription model – TechCrunch

 “I liked being a renter,” he said in an interview.
 “You pay a fee, and you know what to expect.” (“Super” is a reference to the superintendents that handle maintenance and repair in an apartment building, and to what Super hopes customers will think about its service.)

-The route that Ramer decided to take for how to approach filling that gap, interestingly, is not unlike the challenges that Jumptap faced in the world of ad tech: instead of trying to build a services business from the ground up, he opted to build an integrated network that tapped into a number of small services enterprises already working in the business of maintaining homes.
-(The correlation here is that, rather than building a first-party behemoth, the approach is to knit together a number of online properties so that people looking to advertise can do so across a wide range of places in a network).
+The route that Ramer decided to take for how to approach filling that gap, interestingly, is not unlike the challenges that Jumptap faced in the world of ad tech: Instead of trying to build a services business from the ground up, he opted to build an integrated network that tapped into a number of small services enterprises already working in the business of maintaining homes.
+(The correlation here is that, rather than building a first-party behemoth, the approach is to knit together a number of online properties so that people looking to advertise can do so across a wide range of places in a network.)

-Super has created a kind of marketplace: the services businesses and individuals that Super engages with to carry out maintenance and repairs are all licensed and use its platform for free, essentially, and Super handles remuneration based on call-outs.
-For users, the call-outs come as part of their monthly plans, and they include different options based on which level of service they pay for.
+Super has created a kind of marketplace: The services businesses and individuals that Super engages with to carry out maintenance and repairs are all licensed and use its platform for free, essentially, and Super handles remuneration based on call-outs.
+For users, the call-outs come as part of their monthly plans, and they include different options based on which level of service they purchase.

 The funding it’s announcing today will be used in part to enhance how those monthly plans work.

-Not only are there algorithms that Super has built to determine how to price its services based on location, size of home and other factors; but there are features in the app that subscribers can use to interact with Super to report issues, call out maintenance people, and provide more detail about problems to improve faster, and in some cases, automated adjudication on issues.
+Not only are there algorithms that Super has built to determine how to price its services based on location, size of home and other factors, there are features in the app that subscribers can use to interact with Super to report issues, call out maintenance people and provide more detail about problems to improve faster, and in some cases, automated, adjudication on issues.

-Better tech for more responsive home services has been an interesting area of the market, but one that’s largely been ignored up to now, but as they have matured, AR and other computer vision breakthroughs have definitely helped to advance that game.
+Better tech for more responsive home services has been an interesting area of the market, but one that’s largely been ignored up to now.
+But as they have matured, AR and other computer vision breakthroughs have definitely helped to advance that game.
 (And a number of others are also tapping into that, including Hover, Nana, Jobber and more.)

-The way that the service has been built to scale — working with contractors means adding in more kinds of coverage is easier than building from the ground up — also means that Super over time may well add more services into the mix.
+The way that the service has been built to scale — working with contractors means adding more kinds of coverage is easier than building from the ground up — also means that Super over time may well add more services into the mix.

 “The things we would do are things your super would do,” Ramer said.
 “So that might include fixing plumbing, but might also potentially include cleaning carpets, which you could think of as maintenance.
 Painting is another interesting area.
 It seems like it might be a cosmetic thing, but if you do not paint, you risk dry rot.
 It’s also preventative care.
 So if we, say, cover 100% maintenance you could imagine that included, too.”

-One area where it’s unlikely to move is general contract work, say rebuilding a bathroom or kitchen, or adding in a new room in your loft: the focus it seems will remain on the essentials of keeping your home working.
+One area where it’s unlikely to move is general contract work, say rebuilding a bathroom or kitchen, or adding in a new room in your loft: The focus it seems will remain on the essentials of keeping your home working.

-But aside of expanding the services directly on its own platform, there are also potentially opportunities for how Super might work with partners.
+But aside from expanding the services directly on its own platform, there are also potentially opportunities for how Super might work with partners.
 AAA for example has a notable business not just in roadside assistance but also insurance coverage.
 Ramer describes Super as “roadside assistance for your home,” and he points out that it’s a natural partnership to sell those alongside each other.

 Similarly, Wells Fargo, as a mortgage lender, is a natural complement, providing a route to its customers to help maintain the properties that they’re in the process of paying off to the bank.
 This in turn also becomes a kind of insurance policy to the bank itself, as it keeps the homes it is financing in better shape.